mtzgroup/tcpb-client/README.md

 # TeraChem Protocol Buffer (TCPB) Client #

-This repository is designed to facilitate the development of C++ and Python clients for communicating with TeraChem.
+This repository is designed to facilitate the development a Python client for communicating with TeraChem.

-These clients use C-style sockets for communication, and Protocol Buffers for a clean, well-defined way to serialize TeraChem input & output.
+This client uses C-style sockets for communication, and Protocol Buffers for a clean, well-defined way to serialize TeraChem input & output.

 For more information, see the [Wiki](https://bitbucket.org/mtzcloud/tcpb-client/wiki/Home).